Key Takeaways

 These might include charges for bill payment services, tenant onboarding, property inspections, key duplicates, insurance claims, or dedicated concierge services.

-The price can vary widely depending on the company and services provided.
-It’s important to ask your manager for an itemized list of fees and markups to avoid surprises.
+The price can vary widely depending on the property management company and services provided.
+It’s important to ask your property manager for an itemized list of fees and markups to avoid surprises.

 Bottom Line

-While this can seem like an added expense, hiring a property manager is, in reality, a strategic investment.
+While these property management fees can seem like an added expense, hiring a property manager is, in reality, a strategic investment.

 The time saved, the higher tenant retention, and the woven-in risk management are more than worth the investment.